 - The standard length URL, which starts with “www” and ends with “com,” org,” etc.

-- Then there are short links that might be starting with bit.ly, goo.gl.
+- Then there are short links that might start with bit.ly, goo.gl.

 It doesn’t matter what link type you have.
 If you receive it from an untrusted source, there is no harm in checking it for any malicious activities.